Barrett Foa

-Barrett Conrad Foa (born September 18, 1977) is an American bari-tenor singer, dancer, and actor, with over a decade in Broadway theatre shows.
-He has played many leading characters in off-Broadway and regional theatre productions.
+Barrett Conrad Foa (born September 18, 1977) is an American singer, dancer, and actor.
+He is best known for his performances in Broadway theatre.
+He has played many leading characters in Off-Broadway and regional theatre productions.
 He has appeared in multiple Broadway shows, including Mamma Mia! and as Princeton and Rod in Avenue Q. From 2009 to 2021, he portrayed Eric Beale on the military police procedural NCIS: Los Angeles.

 Early life and education

 Barrett Conrad Foa was born and raised in Manhattan, New York.
 He is the son of Conrad Foa, an international insurance broker, former musician and Army veteran, and mother Linda Rimanich, an executive, editor and author.
 Foa's parents are both Manhattan natives, community and civic activists, philanthropists, and organizers in the Democratic party.

-Foa graduated from The Dalton School, a prestigious K-12 college preparatory school in New York City.
+Foa graduated from The Dalton School, a K-12 college preparatory school in New York City.
 His interest in musical theater developed during his high school years.
-He was involved with the arts—especially musical theater—as a hobby, “a fun, non-athletic, after-school activity that kept me busy and helped me get a little attention”.
-Foa's view of the performing arts expanded greatly when he attended Interlochen Center for the Arts—a Northern Michigan prestigious school for music, dance, writing, film, visual arts and theater—during his four summers of high school in the 1990s.
-According to Foa, his experience at Interlochen “instilled the passion and the drive that I feel toward my craft and my business.
+He was involved with the arts—especially musical theater—as a hobby, "a fun, non-athletic, after-school activity that kept me busy and helped me get a little attention".
+He attended Interlochen Center for the Arts—a Northern Michigan school for music, dance, writing, film, visual arts and theater—during his four summers of high school in the 1990s.
+According to Foa, his experience at Interlochen "instilled the passion and the drive that I feel toward my craft and my business.
 Finally, I was surrounded by people who were obsessed with something that no else back home even understood.
 I got excited and I got voracious.
 'Other weirdos like me!'
-I still carry that hunger inside me to this day.”
+I still carry that hunger inside me to this day."
 Over many summers, he had featured parts in plays, musicals, and operettas.
-Among other skills, he learned to sing in an operatic style for the play "Lend Me a Tenor."
+Among other skills, he learned to sing in an operatic style for the play Lend Me a Tenor.
 As an alumnus, he set up the Barrett Foa Musical Theatre Scholarship to be given annually to a high school camper studying musical theatre.

-Foa received his first paid job at the New London Barn Playhouse, a summer stock theatre in New Hampshire, after an audition at StrawHat Audition in 1995, which he thinks was “instrumental in moving his career forward”.
-He was playing an effeminate version of evil Mordred in Camelot.
-He attended the University of Michigan in Ann Arbor (UMich), earning his bachelor in fine arts (BFA) in Musical Theatre in 1999.
+Foa received his first paid job at the New London Barn Playhouse, a summer stock theatre in New Hampshire, after an audition at StrawHat Audition in 1995, which he thinks was "instrumental in moving his career forward".
+He played an effeminate version of evil Mordred in Camelot.
+Foa attended the University of Michigan in Ann Arbor (UMich), earning his bachelor in fine arts (BFA) in Musical Theatre in 1999.
 He kept doing summer stock through his college years and had earned his Equity card by the time he got his bachelor's degree.
 During his junior year, he studied acting and William Shakespeare for a semester at the Royal Academy of Dramatic Arts in London.
 After graduating from college, he returned to New York City.